generalui/hooks-for-redux/README.md

 #### createStore

 Create a basic redux store with injectReducer support.
+Use this to configure your store's middleware.

 ```jsx
 createStore(reducersMap, [preloadedState], [enhancer]) => store